Lasius emarginatus – Colony with Queen and Workers

 Description

-The Ant Farming Charter on our Lasius emarginatus ants:
+Fourmiculture Charter for our Lasius emarginatus Ants:

 3. Ants guaranteed free of mites and parasites,

-4. Health demonstrated by the laying of the queen and the presence of brood on shipment,
+4. Health demonstrated by the queen laying eggs and the presence of brood upon shipment,

-5. No “boost” (addition brood or external workers to sell the colonies faster),
+5. No "boost" (addition of brood or external workers to sell colonies faster),

-6. Delivery guaranteed in good health: partial refund in the event of loss of workers, total in the event of loss of the queen (if delivered within 48 hours),
+6. Guaranteed delivery in good health: partial refund in case of worker loss, full refund in case of queen loss (if delivered within 48 hours),

 7. Shipping possible from -12°C to +40°C thanks to our optional insulated packaging,

-8. Species present in France, non-invasive and not threatened,
+8. Species present in France, non-invasive and not threatened.

-Description of the colony of Lasius emarginatus:
+Description of the Lasius emarginatus colony:

-Food: sugary protein liquids, jellies, insects.
+Diet: sugary protein liquids, jellies, insects.

 Humidity: Medium, adapts well.